greenplum-db/gpdb/gpdb-doc/markdown/install_guide/platform-requirements.html.md

 ## <a id="topic_tnl_3mx_zgb"></a>Hardware and Network

 The following table lists minimum recommended specifications for hardware servers intended to support Greenplum Database on Linux systems in a production environment.
 All host servers in your Greenplum Database system must have the same hardware and software configuration.
 Greenplum also provides hardware build guides for its certified hardware platforms.
-It is recommended that you work with a Greenplum Systems Engineer to review your anticipated environment to ensure an appropriate hardware configuration for Greenplum Database.
+Work with a Greenplum Systems Engineer to review your anticipated environment to ensure an appropriate hardware configuration for Greenplum Database.

 <div class="tablenoborder"><table cellpadding="4" cellspacing="0" summary="" id="topic_tnl_3mx_zgb__ji162790" class="table" frame="border" border="1" rules="all"><caption><span class="tablecap">Minimum Hardware Requirements</span></caption><colgroup><col style="width:120pt" /><col style="width:255pt" /></colgroup><tbody class="tbody">
 <tr class="row">